Well, Mo, if you're still out there, I was afraid of this.

 Well, you haven't been listening that long then.

-Well, I do, but only occasionally, because I am busy.
+Well, I do, but only occasionally because I am busy.

-You know, I have I have a house to run, I have a husband with Alzheimer's, and I'm busy, so I don't always get a chance to listen.
+I have a husband with Alzheimer's, and I'm busy, so I don't always get a chance to listen.

 What are you doing with your animal business?

-Uh making catnip toys.
+Making catnip toys.

 Oh.

-I have a website on the internet, and and I thought maybe Pumpkin would enjoy one of my toys since I get rave reviews from everybody who gets one.
+I have a website on the internet, and I thought maybe Pumpkin would enjoy one of my toys since I get rave reviews from everybody who gets one.

 Wonderful.

-Is pumpkin a boy or a girl?
+Is Pumpkin a boy or a girl?

 She's female.